pandulapeter/beagle/README.md

 ```

 While this feature should work together with other crash reporting solutions, I do have some reliability concerns so please report any issues you encounter.

+## Troubleshooting

+While the library is being battle-tested on multiple projects under active development, problems can always appear.
+These will always be restricted to internal builds thanks to the noop implementation not doing anything that can go wrong.
+Here are the issues you should know about.

+### Crash on app launch
+By default Beagle uses the current Activity's theme.
+Some modules require a Material theme to work so if you have a crash caused by various theme attributes not being found, make sure you set a Material theme for the library.
+If changing the theme of your Activity is not an option, please note that the library can work with a custom theme that you can set in the [Appearance](https://github.com/pandulapeter/beagle/blob/master/common/src/main/java/com/pandulapeter/beagle/common/configuration/Appearance.kt) class provided during initialization.

+### Crash when opening a third party Activity
+Beagle works by adding a Fragment on top of every Activity's layout.
+Sometimes this is not necessary or not possible.
+Please note that while the library comes with a list of excluded Activity package names, you can manually add new entries to this list if needed, by using the [Behavior](https://github.com/pandulapeter/beagle/blob/master/common/src/main/java/com/pandulapeter/beagle/common/configuration/Behavior.kt) class provided during initialization.

 ## Documentation
 All public functions are documented with KDoc.
 The [BeagleContract](https://github.com/pandulapeter/beagle/blob/master/common/src/main/java/com/pandulapeter/beagle/common/contracts/BeagleContract.kt) file is a good start for learning about all the built-in capabilities.
 For information on the [individual modules](https://github.com/pandulapeter/beagle/tree/master/common/src/main/java/com/pandulapeter/beagle/modules), see the relevant class headers.